 To evidence this fact, a recent survey was conducted by the UK Post Office, and Bulgaria was deemed the most inexpensive of all, but Spain chimed in second very closely behind Bulgaria, and the survey even uncovered the fact that a cup of coffee on the Costa del Sol costs just €0.90, which was priced lower than on Sunny Beach, which is a similar Bulgarian holiday spot frequented by tourists.
 In addition, the Costa del Sol charges approximately half of the price charged in Sorrento, Italy, and 12.7 percent less than the cost was in 2014.

 Of course, prices differ from region to region in Spain.
 For instance, Costa Brava has higher living costs than many other seaside locations in Spain.
-However, at restaurants everywhere in Spain, you can expect prices to be quite inexpensive, beginning typically around €1.50 on the least costly side and on the expensive side, €2.50 to enjoy a glass of wine.
+However, at restaurants everywhere in Spain, you can expect prices to be quite inexpensive, beginning typically around €1.50 on the least costly side and on the expensive side, €2.50 to enjoy a glass of wine on a terrace with a fabulous sea view.
 Bars and luxury hotels tend to charge around €3 for a glass of wine, though, but when you compare these prices with those paid in Britain, they are all still very reasonable.
 The costs of beverages in London and even in Yorkshire often astound those who encounter them at a pub.
 Often, a little glass of wine can cost at minimum of £4.95.

 One should understand that residing in a particular location differs from enjoying a holiday there, as utilities and other living costs should be considered.
 However, when one speaks with residents of the UK, they begin to come to the realisation that Spain truly is one of the most cost effective places to live in Europe.
 However, the only consideration to living in Spain isn’t living costs.
 What one should really observe is that they can enjoy life in the sun and enjoy free activities on a regular basis.
 With more sunny days that dreary ones, residents of Spain can enjoy much of their life outdoors at any time of the day or night alone or with friends and family!
 Walks along the gorgeous beaches of Spain’s coast and live entertainment in the town square under clear, blue skies, among friendly locals is all free.
 The slow pace of life is also an asset to living in Spain!
 All of these things don’t cost anything, because they are invaluable!